Storrington and Sullington

-Storrington and Sullington is the name of a civil parish in the Horsham District of West Sussex, England.
-The parish covers both the town of Storrington and the village of Sullington.
+Storrington and Sullington is a civil parish in the Horsham District of West Sussex, England.
+The parish covers the town of Storrington and the villages of Sullington and Cootham.

 The civil parish has a land area of 1200 ha.
 In the 2001 census 6074 people lived in 2778 households of whom 2563 were economically active.
 At the 2011 Census the population had increased to 6,966.
 In 2018 there was a recorded 8,955 people living in the Storrington area.